legacy-repo/clinico-omics-studio/README.md

 <h1 align="center">iSEQ Analyzer</h1>
 <div align="center">
 An out-of-box Pipeline Analyzer for sequencing data, e.g. RNA-Seq, WES, WGS etc.

+The datains-frontend is a frontend of datains, but we set it's product name as `iSEQ Analyzer` for matching it's original purpose.
 </div>

 <div align="center">